Why Go Plant Based?

 Plant Based Lifestyle Definition & Facts:

 A plant based diet completely or mostly excludes foods from animal sources including meat, fish, poultry, dairy, eggs and honey.
 (Beware.
-The term "plant based" is used liberally to mean anything from "mostly" plant based to "has plants in it".
-If you're looking for a pure plant based food product, you'd need to confirm it's labelled "vegan".)
+The term "plant based" is used liberally to mean anything from 100% plant based, to "mostly" plant based to "has plants in it".
+If you're looking for a pure plant based food product, you need to confirm the ingredients or look for a vegan certified label.)

 Veganism, according to The Vegan Society, "is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose."
 Therefore, a vegan diet excludes foods from animal sources including meat, fish, poultry, dairy, eggs and honey.
 Vegans also avoid wearing or using animal derived textiles (wool, silk, leather, etc) and avoid activities that exploit animals such as circuses, zoos, rodeos, etc.